 Keep in mind, even after eligibility has been confirmed, the student can not begin working until the appointment has been approved.

-Many departments will send the Work Study Coordinator a list of students to confirm eligibility for.
-The Work Study Coordinator will confirm eligibility for all of the students listed on the e-mail.
+Many departments will submit an inquiry to confirm student eligibility via the Webform.
+The Work Study Coordinator will confirm eligibility for all of the students listed on the inquiry with an email confirmation.
 However, even if the list of students has been approved, the number of students you hire must fit within your department’s allocation.
 For example: Your department’s allocation is $9,000 (2 positions) and you send a list to the Work Study Coordinator for 10 students and it turns out that they are all eligible for $4,500 each.
 This does not mean that you can hire all 10 at $4,500.
 It means that you have 10 eligible students to fill your 2 vacant positions.

 Work-study is need-based aid and in order for students to be eligible, they must have enough unmet need to be awarded.